Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: A Polynomial Kernel for Distance- Dominating Set

 \section{A Polynomial Kernel for \textsc{Distance-$r$ Dominating Set}}

 We now show how to obtain a polynomial kernel for the \textsc{Distance-$r$ Dominating Set} problem.
-Recall that a \emph{kernel} for the \textsc{Distance-$r$ Dominating Set} problem parameterized by the solution size is a polynomial time algorithm, which on input $G$ and $k$ computes another graph~$H$ and a new parameter $k'$ which is bounded by a function of $k$ (independent of $\abs{V(G)}$), such that~$G$ contains a distance-$r$ dominating set of size at most $k$ if, and only if, $H$ contains a distance-$r$ dominating set of size at most $k'$.
+Recall that a \emph{kernelization algorithm}, or short \emph{kernel}, for the \textsc{Distance-$r$ Dominating Set} problem parameterized by the solution size is a polynomial time algorithm, which on input $G$ and $k$ computes another graph~$H$ and a new parameter $k'$ which is bounded by a function of $k$ (independent of $\abs{V(G)}$), such that~$G$ contains a distance-$r$ dominating set of size at most $k$ if, and only if, $H$ contains a distance-$r$ dominating set of size at most $k'$.
+By abuse of notation, we also call the output of a kernelization algorithm a kernel.
 If $\abs{V(H)}$ is bounded by a polynomial in $k$, then the kernel is called a \emph{polynomial kernel}.
+We remark that by our definition, a kernelization algorithm on a class $\CCC$ does not necessarily output graphs from $\CCC$.
+Very strictly speaking, we are hence computing a bi-kernel and not a kernel (as we reduce not to an instance of the original problem "distance-$r$ dominating set on $\CCC$" but to the formally different problem "distance-$r$ dominating set).

 The idea is to kernelise the instance in two phases.
 In the first phase we reduce the number of \emph{dominatees}, that is, the number of those vertices whose domination is essential.
 More precisely, for an integer $k$, a set $Z\subseteq V(G)$ is called an \emph{$r$-domination core for parameter $k$} if every set $X\subseteq V(G)$ of size at most $k$ which $r$-dominates $Z$ also $r$-dominates $V(G)$.
 In the second phase we reduce the number of \emph{dominators}, that is, the number of vertices that shall be used to dominate other vertices.